Police reclaim Canada capital after trucker siege ends

 Trudeau himself kept his distance as the police operation unfolded, refraining from public comment.

 The convoy began a month ago as a protest against mandatory Covid-19 vaccines to cross the US border.
-It has inspired copycats in other countries, with Washington girding for a possible trucker protest to coincide with next week’s State of the Union address.
+It has inspired copycats in other countries, with Washington girding for a possible trucker protest to coincide with next week’s State of the Union address by President Joe Biden.

-The Canada convoy triggered economically damaging blockades at the US border, which police cleared a week ago.
+The Canadian convoy triggered economically damaging blockades at the US border, including the bridge that is the key transit point between Windsor, Ontario and Detroit, Michigan.
+Police cleared that blockade a week ago.

-Dozens there were arrested, including at least three protest leaders, while Can$32 million in donations and bank accounts linked to the trucker movement were frozen.
+Dozens there were arrested, including four people found with a cache of weapons and charged with conspiracy to murder police officers, and authorities froze Can$32 million ($25 million) in donations and bank accounts linked to the trucker movement.